riteshbachhar/github_intro/README.md

 I'm currently developing surrogate models of gravitational waves emitted bianry black holes (BBH).
 My research also extends to analyzing the effect of uncertainty in waveform modeling, and I am deeply involded in studying the phenomenology of two merging black holes.

 - :computer: I’m currently working on
-  - Surrogate modeling of gravitational waves; [Black Hole Perturbation Toolkit](http://bhptoolkit.org)
+  - Surrogate modeling of gravitational waves using [Black Hole Perturbation Toolkit](http://bhptoolkit.org)
-  - Gravitational wave inference
+  - Gravitational wave inference and waveform systematics
   - Black hole phenomenology and tidal interaction of BHs
 - :fountain_pen: I'm a Ph.D. student at the University of Rhode Island
 - :pushpin: I received M.Sc. in physics from IIT, Bombay